ALEHACKsp/vandal/README.md

 # Features
 Vandal is currently very barebones, and in extremely early development.
 There is currently no control whatsoever, but constructors for:
+- Forms,
+- Widgets,
+- UI,

+and for those, you're able to customize them with:
+- Borders, with 3 thickness modes:
-- Forms
+  - None (0px)
-- Widgets
+  - Small (1px)
-- UI
+  - Thick (4px)

 # Contribution Guidelines
 We require that, before making pull requests to Vandal, you: